steve-jansen/cordova-ios-emailcomposer/README.md

   - Integrated Guido Sabatini's detection of mime type for file attachments that use a file system path by @steve-jansen on June 2013

-# Reporting Bugs / Request Features
+### Reporting Bugs / Request Features

 Please create a GitHub issue to report a bug or request a feature
 @ http://github.com/steve-jansen/corodova-emailcomposer/issues

-# Contributing
+### Contributing

-I have yet to find an sane workflow for running/testing changes to the plugin.
+I have yet to find a good workflow for running/testing changes to the plugin.

 My less than ideal way today is to recreate a "Hello, World" Cordova project with my plugin via: